 Syria (Syria and Phoenicia, Greater Syria and the East), VI CE

-Hubert Kaufhold, Die Rechtssammlung des Gabriel von Basra und ihr Verhältnis zu den anderen juristischen Sammelwerken der Nestorianer (Münchener Universitätsschriften, Juristische Fakultät: Abhandlungen zur rechtswissenschaftlichen Grundlagenforschung 21; Berlin: Schweitzer, 1976), 173-87 = Sebastian Brock, “Regulations for an Association of Artisans from the Late Sasanian or Early Arab Period,” in Philip Rousseau and Manolis Papoutsakis, eds., Transformations of Late Antiquity: Essays for Peter Brown (Surrey, England: Ashgate, 2009), 51-62 (English translation used here with permission) = ID# 20398
+Hubert Kaufhold, Die Rechtssammlung des Gabriel von Basra und ihr Verhältnis zu den anderen juristischen Sammelwerken der Nestorianer (Münchener Universitätsschriften, Juristische Fakultät: Abhandlungen zur rechtswissenschaftlichen Grundlagenforschung 21; Berlin: Schweitzer, 1976), 173-87 = Sebastian Brock, “Regulations for an Association of Artisans from the Late Sasanian or Early Arab Period,” in Philip Rousseau and Manolis Papoutsakis, eds., Transformations of Late Antiquity: Essays for Peter Brown (Surrey, England: Ashgate, 2009), 51-62 (English translation used here with permission) = AGRW ID# 20398

 The dating of the Syrian association that originally composed these regulations is unclear.
 Brock suggests a Zoroastrian rather than Muslim context (which could place it as early as the sixth century) on the basis of the description of marriage customs in section 4, as well as the absence of references to gold currency.
 Similarities between these rules outlined here and earlier regulations on this site suggests some continuity in the organization of guilds from the Roman period into late antiquity and beyond.